List of Xbox 360 accessories: Messenger Kit

 On September 4, 2007, Microsoft released a small keyboard accessory called the Chatpad to coincide with the launch of Xbox Live Windows Live Messenger on Xbox 360.
-It was released as part of the Xbox 360 Messenger Kit, which also includes a wired headset.
+It was released in white and black colours as part of the Xbox 360 Messenger Kit, which also includes a wired headset.
 This is partly due to the fact that older Xbox 360 wired headsets cannot connect to the Chatpad due to the side pins.
-The Chatpad connects to the controller via two power pins and an UART interface located on the front of the controller (wireless or wired), as well as the 2.5 mm jack for headset compatibility.
+The Chatpad connects to the controller via two power pins and a UART interface located on the front of the controller (wireless or wired), as well as the 2.5 mm jack for headset compatibility.

 Although the Chatpad can be used to communicate with people that are on Xbox Live and Windows-based PCs (via Windows Live Messenger), Microsoft does not currently provide drivers to make the Chatpad itself work with a PC.
 There has been no official word when, if ever, a driver will be released.
 However, there have been some attempts at a workaround.

 Originally since the Chatpad has a connector for wired headset compatibility, when connected to a controller the Chatpad is detected as a wired headset.
 As a result, the controller could not be paired with a wireless headset since wired headsets take precedence over wireless ones in the systems software.
 This has been since fixed via software updates and all functions now operate normally.

 The Chatpad can also be used in certain games for text input.

 USB HID-compliant keyboards can be plugged directly into the console to perform the same function.

 Universal Media Remote

 There are two official versions of the Xbox 360 Universal Media Remote and a number of unofficial ones.
 The first official media remote is the shorter version of the Universal Media Remote that can be bought at retail.
 It was supplied at launch with the Xbox 360 Pro, and replaces the Xbox 360 Wired Headset in the Australian and Mexican Xbox 360 Pro consoles, as well as the Brazilian official pack.
 These were sold in limited quantities.
-The second official media remote is the longer version of the Universal Media Remote that also can be bought at retail.
-It was sold as a standalone product.
+The second official media remote is longer, and includes number keys.
+It was also sold in retailers as a standalone product.
 All remotes can assist in the playing of DVD movies and music (although the console can play such media without the remote), while the Universal Media Remote offers more function by having the ability to serve as a control for a number of TVs or Windows Media Center-based PC.
 All remotes allow basic control of games, along with being able to navigate the dashboard.
 The remote control allows for controlling portions of the interface of the Xbox 360 via infrared.